nathkripa/Stock-Price-Prediction-Model---Streamlit/README.md

 # Stock-Price-Prediction-Model---Streamlit
-A stock price prediction platform based on Yahoo Finance and can model any ticker using Linear as well as LSTM model.
+A user friendly stock price prediction platform based on Yahoo Finance which can model any ticker using Linear as well as LSTM model.